-All bags in the FOGO caddy or outdoor bin must be compostable bags, which are made out of corn starch.
-'Biodegradable' or 'degradable' bags should not be used, as these just break down into smaller fragments of plastic.
+All bags in the FOGO caddy must be compostable bags, which are made out of corn starch.
+'Biodegradable' or 'Degradable' bags cannot be used, as these just break down into smaller bits of micro-plastic.
 Council will provide a years' supply of kitchen caddy compostable bags free of charge.
 Compostable bags are also available at Coles, Woolworths, Bunnings, and online, please double-check they say 'compostable'.
-When storing the compostable bags at home, do not store then in direct sunlight or where they will get wet.

-There is no difference in the volume of food scraps, just that with FOGO they go into a different bin.
+There is no difference in your volume of food scraps, just with FOGO they go into a different bin.
 Food scraps go into small compostable kitchen caddy liner bags, which helps contain smell and prevents ants getting in (Council provide these free of charge).

-Adding paper towel, tissues, shredded paper and garden waste will also reduce the chance of any bad smell.
+Draining off wet left-overs before putting into your kitchen caddy, and adding paper towel or tissues, will also reduce the chance of any bad smells.
 Not putting your kitchen caddy in full sunlight, and freezing anything very smelly (e.g. leftover fish scraps) until collection day, are also good tips.
-By downloading the free App "Recycle Coach" you will get timely mobile notifications that your FOGO bin is due to go out - this can be a reminder to put the frozen food waste into your outdoor FOGO bin.
+By downloading the free App "Recycle Coach" you will get timely mobile phone notifications that your FOGO bin is due to go out - this can be a reminder to put the frozen food waste into your outdoor FOGO bin.

 The food and garden waste will be mulched together by a professional composting company, so it will be safely broken down via a natural process that makes sure there is enough oxygen for aerobic decomposition.
 The finished compost needs to meet Australian Industry Standard for Composts, Soil Conditioners and Mulches (AS 4454-2012).